Skip to main content

 You are likely already familiar with email, social media, and SMS.
 And given a choice, most businesses want personal, engaging, and convenient ways to communicate with their customers that build new relationships and drive loyalty.

-This is why in-app messaging is becoming another popular communication channel for businesses to add to their omnichannel strategy because it allows businesses to have personal and ongoing conversations with customers — with customer data that stays native.
+This is why in-app messaging is becoming another popular communication channel for businesses to add to their omnichannel strategy.
+It allows businesses to have personal and ongoing conversations with customers — with customer data that stays native.

 SMS

-SMS stands for short message service, and it is the most common form of text messaging.
-It has a 160-character limit, and can pretty much only consist of text.
+SMS stands for short message service, the most common form of text messaging.
+It has a 160-character limit and can basically only consist of text.

-Today, SMS is not just used between friends and family, but also widely used in application-to-person (A2P) messaging, which enables businesses to contact their customers by sending a text from their application using an SMS API.
-One of the most common examples of this is the code your bank sends you when you try to log in from a new device.
+Today, SMS is not just used between friends and family but also widely used in application-to-person (A2P) messaging, which enables businesses to contact their customers by sending a text from their application using an SMS API.
+One of the most common examples is the code your bank sends you when you try to log in from a new device.

-With SMS it is hard for users to know the sender’s identity — making communication feel impersonal and difficult to trust.
-SMS has also become rife with phishing scams, raising concerns over its effectiveness, especially when expecting users to tap on links.
+SMS makes it difficult for users to know the sender’s identity, making communication feel impersonal and difficult to trust.
+SMS has also become rife with phishing scams, raising concerns about its effectiveness, especially when users are expected to tap on links.

 Email